ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 - **Very high or low availability SLOs** – Below a certain expected level of availability, the combinations of error threshold and alert window suggested in this post will never fire.
 Very high expected levels of availability can burn through error budgets before alerts can reasonably expected to respond.
 Again, see [Google's SRE workbook](https://sre.google/workbook/alerting-on-slos/#low-traffic-services-and-error-budget-alerting) for more information.
 - **Multiple QoS levels** – For internal services, some requests might be required to complete a customer requests, while others might be for a less important background job.
 It is possible to classify requests and have different SLOs for different classes.
 - **Single customer outages** – Some systems will serve many high-value customers, each with their own SLA.
 A single customer might only account for a small percentage of total traffic.
 A 100% error rate for one client might not trigger an alert, but still cause an SLA breach.
 - **Consumed error budgets** – If you have already used up much of your budget for the current SLO period, your alerts might not be sensitive enough.
+These alerts might not trigger even if you're consistently consuming 90% of your budget every month.
+In this case, effectively you only have 10% of your budget for unexpected events.
+Consider warning on burn rates < 1 to catch these situations.

 ## Conclusions